Collaboration with NEW Connective

-Bijbels Museum offers in collaboration with NEW Connective and VU students a workshop Creative writing on Time and Eternity, given by Tasha Mhishi (winner Martin Luther King Spoken Word Contest 2021).
+Bijbels Museum offers in collaboration with NEW Connective and VU students a workshop Creative writing on Time and Eternity.
+The workshop is given by Tasha Mhishi (winner Martin Luther King Spoken Word Contest 2021).

 Most welcome for students.
 Only 30 seats available, exhibition tour and drinks included.